benquick123/CACLA-python/README.md

 - Does the actor perform action every time, and the action solely depends on which one it makes; explored one if exploration was better, instead the default one?

+TODO (20.
+11. 2018):
-- Penalizing worse movements
+- penalizing worse movements ✓
-- implementing -1 rewards
+- implementing -1 rewards ✓
-- relative movements
+- relative movements ✓
+- joint restrictions ✓
-- tanh activation function
+- tanh activation function (I have a very strong opinion about not doing this) ✗
-- Plotting of positions
+- plotting of positions ▞